awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 See also [https://aws\.amazon\.com/lightsail/](https://aws.amazon.com/lightsail/).

 **Amazon Lumberyard**<a name="lumberyard"></a>
 A cross\-platform, 3D game engine for creating high\-quality games\.
-You can connect games to the compute and storage of the AWS cloud and engage fans on Twitch\.
+You can connect games to the compute and storage of the AWS Cloud and engage fans on Twitch\.
 See also [https://aws\.amazon\.com/lumberyard/](https://aws.amazon.com/lumberyard/).

 **Amazon Machine Image \(AMI\)**<a name="AmazonMachineImage"></a>